Butler & Wilson: Products

 Butler & Wilson have diversified their product range over the years and now sell both fine and fashion jewellery, as well as accessories and clothing.
 The brand is known for their individual and glamorous jewellery pieces.

-In the early 2000’s, the brand ventured into fine jewellery and started using semi-precious and precious stones in their designs such as ruby, opal and turquoise.
+In the early 2000's, the brand ventured into fine jewellery and started using semi-precious and precious stones in their designs such as ruby, opal and turquoise.
 In 2019, Butler & Wilson released a jewellery collection to celebrate their 50th anniversary which compiled their most well-known designs.

-Charity work
+Philanthropy

 Butler & Wilson have donated the proceeds generated from some past events to various breast cancer charities.
 Simon Wilson has supported Breast Cancer as they have the biggest cancer hospital next to their store on Fulham Road.

-The fundraising events included: the brand’s 21st anniversary at Harrods, their 30th anniversary at The Natural History Museum, and their 40th anniversary at KOKO’s Nightclub, London.
+The fundraising events included: the brand's 21st anniversary at Harrods, their 30th anniversary at The Natural History Museum, and their 40th anniversary at KOKO's Nightclub, London.